 A bankruptcy trustee was soon appointed to manage the ensuing Chapter 7 proceedings of registering claims and liquidating assets.
 As of September 30, 2015, there was actually good news to report.
 Yes, the $220 million in client deposits did disappear, but there have been significant recoveries, as well.
 To date, former account holders have been paid $213 million, roughly 49 cents on the dollar.
 The trustee has paid down necessary expenses of $20 million and currently retains $67 million, as a reserve for the IRS and other unresolved claimants.

 In cases of this magnitude and even for those of a much smaller nature, it is rare that clients ever see a dime returned to them.
-By the time that the fraud is uncovered, the perpetrator has usually already burned through the missing funds, funding a lavish life style that befits his level of embezzlement.
+By the time that the fraud is uncovered, the perpetrator has usually already burned through the missing funds, funding a lavish life style that befits their level of embezzlement.
 After court costs, fines, and penalties, the funds that remain are typically next to nothing, when compared to the total amount of client account shortfalls.

 In this case, the bankruptcy trustee was able to locate about half of the missing capital, after expenses.
 There are also a few open items that must work their way through the trustee process.
 For one, the IRS has assessed the trust for back taxes, penalties, and interest for unreported income $97 million over a five-year period for Wassendorf, but there may be more to come at a later date.
 There are also other lawsuits pending that must be addressed in due course to determine final liability settlements.